Pedro1234-code/P-os/README.md

 # What I am working for now:

-Build an ISO with an ESD image, not WIM.
+Build an ISO with an ESD image, not WIM. | Launch P os 40.13.